Osmosisis/FED-ASSG-1-Osmond/README.md

 *Recipes*

   1. Ingredient-Based Search

     Users often find themselves staring at their pantry, unsure of what to make with the ingredients they have.
 Recipository addresses this problem with a dynamic ingredient-based search feature.

     How it works: Users input the ingredients they have, and the system generates a list of recipes that can be made using those items.
     Extra feature: It includes flexibility to find recipes that require just one or two additional ingredients the user might not have but are easily available.

-    1. Ingredient-Based Search
-    Users often find themselves staring at their pantry, unsure of what to make with the ingredients they have.
-Recipository addresses this problem with a dynamic ingredient-based search feature.

-    How it works: Users input the ingredients they have, and the system generates a list of recipes that can be made using those items.
-    Extra feature: It includes flexibility to find recipes that require just one or two additional ingredients the user might not have but are easily available.
-  >>>>>>> 2c5bba5fed0cef74eea3094dda841a45d43ecdf2

   2. Cuisine Preferences

     Cooking preferences vary widely, and Recipository caters to diverse tastes by enabling users to filter recipes by their favorite cuisine types.

     Example cuisines include: